 Deputy Athletics Director Greg Ianni oversees the Spartans' athletic facilities and works toward the development of long-range plans for improving those sites.

-In addition to his facilities' duties, Ianni serves as the sport administrator for daily operations for football and men's basketball and is the direct supervisor for men's golf, women's golf and gymnastics.
+In addition to his facilities duties, Ianni administers event management for all sports and serves as the sport administrator for daily operations for football and men's basketball.
+He also has oversight of the day-to-day operations of the department when athletics director Mark Hollis is on the road.

 Ianni also was instrumental in the building of the $12.5 Skandalaris Football Center, a 25,000-square-foot addition to the Duffy Daugherty Football building which opened in August 2008.
 One of the top football facilities in the nation, the Skandalaris Football Center features team, staff and position meeting rooms, coaches' offices and The Demmer Family Hall of History.